 While our practice previously employed dual filtration systems and a dual pretreatment flushing method to help minimize the bacteria count in our water lines, we realized this was not enough.
-Therefore, in both our Cahokia and Waterloo offices, we have purchased and installed the high tech Waterclave water filtration system, at a cost of over $35,000.
-Our two offices are the first of six in the United States to implement this revolutionary new technology.
+Therefore, our Waterloo office has purchased and installed the high tech Waterclave water filtration system, at a cost of over $35,000.
+Our office is the first of six in the United States to implement this revolutionary new technology.
 Our great results of water purification helped obtain FDA certification for this product.

 Waterclave in Action